ariofrio/LoCast/README.md

 ## LoCast

-**iOS app that shares your location within 5 miles with everyone. 📌🗺😕**
+**iOS app that shares your location within 5 miles with everyone with the app. 📌🗺😕**

 ![Development Screenshot](screenshot.png)